 Instructions for today's activity:

-You'll be put into groups of 3.
+You'll be put into groups of 2 or 3.
 Pick a topic that you are interested in.
 It can be something in your major, something you're interested outside of your coursework, something silly...it doesn't matter!
 This is practice.

 Look through the questions on page 2 of the worksheet and talk through them, out loud, with the other members of your group.
 Yes, out loud!
 "Thinking out loud" is a great way to improve your metacognition skills.